 Beat the heat: How to work safely as temperatures start to rise

-As people return to the office, employers also need to ensure that they are adequately equipped to provide a safe place for people to work in the heat.
+Employers need to ensure that they are adequately equipped to provide a safe place for people to work in the heat.
 Providing coolers or fans, putting some budget towards refreshments, allowing extra breaks, and relaxing the dress code are just some of the ways that employers can protect their staff in these conditions.

 Here are just a few tips to help ease the discomfort of our short, but intense, British summer: